NVSL/CSE141pp-Resources/labs/Introduction-to-the-Development-Environment/README.md

 ### Fill Out The Self Evaluation

 Login to your __@ucsd.edu__ gmail account and fill out [this survey](https://docs.google.com/forms/d/e/1FAIpQLSdQUSYqeVwWctQFrhxXlkQcSutsKWHhTrDdQEa1bowX4tQbWQ/viewform).
-You will receive a copy of your responses via email.
-Print it to a pdf and include it in your repo as `survey.pdf`.
+You do not need to do this again if you already filled it out for CSE 141.

 ### Get set up Github